ont-app/igraph/README.md

-This is informed to a large degree by the [RDF](https://www.wikidata.org/wiki/Q54872) model, and aims to align with [linked data](https://www.wikidata.org/wiki/Q515701) encoded in RDF, while keeping direct dependencies to a minimum.
+This is informed to a large degree by the [RDF](https://www.wikidata.org/wiki/Q54872) model, and aims to align with [linked data](https://www.wikidata.org/wiki/Q515701) encoded in RDF, while keeping direct dependencies to the RDF stack to a minimum.

 <a name="h2-igraph-protocol"></a>
 ## The IGraph protocol